jararthur/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file is not empty
-it is areadme file for my project
+it is areadme file for my projec i added a special file